Arts & Music ministries

 Did you know that the Sisters of Providence have a long history of art and music ministry?

-Sister Su Hsin and Sister Rosemary Schmalz offer art programs through Providence Spirituality & Conference Center at the Woods.
+Prominent sister artists have created sketches, paintings, sculptures and other artwork for nearly 200 years.
+Today, Sister Su Hsin and Sister Rosemary Schmalz offer art programs through Providence Spirituality & Conference Center at the Woods.
 Sister Sophia Chen is an artist in Taiwan, creating her individual works of art and sharing her artistic skills in her ministry.
 Sister Pat Linehan is a freelance artist in Terre Haute.

-Music ministry has been prominent in the life of the Congregation since the beginning.
-Large choirs of novice and professed members sang Sunday Mass and even performed for a benefit in Chicago and Indianapolis.
+Historically, large choirs of novice and professed members sang Sunday Mass and even performed for a benefit in Chicago and Indianapolis.
 In the summertime, a Congregation orchestra performed and individual sisters gave recitals on the piano, violin and other instruments.